-Sewer Overflow - In September of 2014 the Commission was issued Administrative Order Docket No. 14-007 (AO) by the United States Environmental Protection Agency (USEPA).
+In September of 2014 the Commission was issued Administrative Order Docket No. 14-007 (AO) by the United States Environmental Protection Agency (USEPA).
 The AO details acceptance of the Commission's comprehensive Integrated Wastewater Plan (IWP) that addresses all wastewater infrastructure as it relates to operation and maintenance, sustainable renewal, and regulatory compliance.
 The AO specifically required the submittal of a work plan for the Phase 2 York Street Pump Station and River Crossing CSO Project by December 31, 2014, which was completed and submitted on time.
-The Commission has completed a Basis of Design Report and Preliminary Design for the project and has begun the final design.
-In calendar year 2018 the Commission selected to advance this project utilizing the Construction Manager At Risk (CMAR) process under MGL 149 A. The CMAR has been selected and is under contract and the project construction phase services are underway.
-The Commission is also required to and intends to provide a work plan for the Phase 3 Locust Transfer Structure and Flow Optimization of the Mill River CSO Project by December 31, 2019.
-Additionally, the Commission has initiated other projects identified in the IWP but not identified in the AO.
-These projects include annual system renewal projects as well as the completion of the Main Intercepting Sewer Rehabilitation and CSO Outfall Improvements Project.
-Both projects address needs based on prioritization of risk and other key factors utilizing the Commission's asset management system.
-The Commission has received a draft NPDES Permit from the USEPA for CSOs and the Springfield Regional Wastewater Treatment Facility.
-The Commission has provided substantial comments on the draft permit and understands that if a new permit is issued based on the draft version that it will have impacts on prioritization and schedule of projects.
+In fiscal year 2020 the Commission began construction of the project utilizing the Construction Manager At Risk (CMAR) process under Massachusetts General Law Chapter 149A.
+Additionally, the Commission has initiated other projects identified in the IWP but not identified in the AO that are part of our construction in progress.
+Projects address needs based on prioritization of risk and other key factors utilizing the Commission's asset management system.
+The Commission has received the final National Pollutant Discharge Elimination System (NPDES) permit from the SEPA for CSOs and the Springfield Regional Wastewater Treatment Facility.
+The Commission understands that the new permit as issued will have impacts on prioritization and schedule of projects.
+The Commission is considering filing an appeal of the NPDES permit with EPA.
+An update to the IWP and CIP is pending analyses of the NPDES Permit and appeal.
+The NPDES permit was issued October 1, 2020.

-Workers Compensation Liability - The financial statements include an estimate of future benefit costs/settlements for employees currently receiving workers compensation benefits.
+Workers Compensation Liability

+The financial statements include an estimate of future benefit costs/settlements for employees currently receiving workers compensation benefits.

+Self-Insurance

-Self-Insurance - The Commission participates in the Hampshire County Group Insurance Trust to provide health insurance coverage to its employees.
+The Commission participates in the Hampshire County Group Insurance Trust to provide health insurance coverage to its employees.
 The Trust is funded by member assessments, which are calculated in a manner similar to commercial insurance premiums.
-As of June 30, 2019, the Trust contracted with an insurance carrier for excess liability coverage which takes effect when an individual claim exceeds \$275,000.
+As of June 30, 2020, the Trust contracted with an insurance carrier for excess liability coverage which takes effect when an individual claim exceeds \$275,000.

 If the Trust were to experience a cash deficit, each member would be required to contribute additional funds.
-At June 30, 2019, according to the Trust's unaudited financial statements, after accruing an estimated liability for incurred but unreported claims of approximately \$4.5 million, the Trust was in a surplus position of approximately \$24 million.
+At June 30, 2020, according to the Trust's unaudited financial statements, after accruing an estimated liability for incurred but unreported claims of approximately \$4.8 million, the Trust was in a surplus position of approximately \$29 million.

-20. Transactions with City of Springfield
+18. Transactions with City of Springfield

-Other than the retirement system contribution previously noted, the Commission's fiscal year 2019 transactions with the City consist primary of payments for Police Department services of approximately \$622,000 and approximately \$332,000 for retiree health insurance.
+Other than the retirement system contribution previously noted, the Commission's fiscal year 2020 transactions with the City consist primary of payments for Police Department services of approximately \$388,000 and approximately \$345,000 for retiree health insurance.

-21. Wastewater Regional Operations Management
+19. Wastewater Regional Operations Management